Diana4701/driftool-dashboard-plotly/README.md

 ## How to Use

-1. **Configuration**: Users can configure the data and strategy components via the configuration view.
-This includes setting up data and choosing whether to calculate the sum or average of the data.
+1. **Configuration**: Users can configure the strategy components via the configuration view.
+This includes choosing whether to calculate the sum or average of the data and the time interval.

 2. **Viewing Data**: Navigate to the dashboard view to see the resulting charts based on the selected strategy and configuration.

-3. **Resetting Settings**: Use the reset functionality to clear all selected settings and return to the default configuration.
+3. **Resetting Settings**: Use the reset functionality to clear all selected features in the checkboxes within the settings panel and revert to the default configuration.

 ## Future Enhancements